eXigentCoder/swagger-spec-express/README.md

 - Add examples to this document
 - replace to-title-case.js with _.startCase
 - when using arrayOfModel the schema doesn't have an id, so makes it harder to use ajv.
 Currently we just wrapping in {items:}
+- custom fields not on all schemas.
+- validator options need to be passed in at the top, in init